-This program leads to the degree of “J.D. with Specialization in International Legal Affairs”.
-An international specialization student may also obtain a concentration in one of the four concentration areas.
+This program leads to the degree of “J.D. with Honors in International Legal Affairs”, henceforth referred to as the JD-ILA Program.

 Admission to the Program

-You may apply for the program any time after the completion of your first year of law school by completing a request for admission to the JD-ILA program.
-You need only state that you wish to be admitted to the program.
+You may apply for the program any time after the completion of your first year of law school and prior to your thirds year of law school, by completing a request for admission to the JD-ILA program.
+To apply, you need only complete the short form linked below.
 Provided you are able to satisfy the requirements, admission is automatic for students who have attained a grade point average of 2.7.
 The Committee will find it helpful, however, if you will also state your language qualifications (if any) and briefly mention any foreign travel, work, military, or study experiences you have had, and any courses of study you have taken that were “international” in nature.
 To apply, please complete the application form lined below.
 Please note you will need to provide a copy of your CV and transcript.

 Program Requirements